gljoseph/dfw-skytrack/README.md

 - **About:** This API offers a simple, free way of accessing global flight tracking data in real-time.
 It provides an extensive set of aviation data, including real-time flight status, flight schedules, airline routes, airports, and aircrafts.
 It updates data every 30-60 seconds.
 This included information from 250+ countries and 13000+ airlines.
 - **Need:** This API provided the base for the project and the rest of the project is built on top of this.
 - **Data includes:** Airline IATA, Airline name, Flight number, Depart/Arrival location, Flight status, Flight delay amount, Scheduled time, Estimated time.
 AviationStack data divides into Departure and Arrival flight information for DFW airport.
 - **Data problems:** There were limits to the free version of their API of 100 requests each month.
-The free version of the API would only return 100 rows of data at a time.

 ### 2. National Weather Service API ☀️
 - **About:** The National Weather Service is a government entity that collects weather data.
-It provides critical forecast, alerts, observations.
+It provides critical forecast, alerts, and observations.
 This API offers public access to a wide range of essential weather data.
 NWS refreshes every hour.
 - **Need:** NWS provides hourly and weekly data for DFW airport managers to gauge the likeliness of airport delays due to rain, snow, wind, or other extreme weather.
-- **Data includes:** temperature, wind speed, wind direction, short forecast, detailed forecast
+- **Data includes:** temperature, wind speed, wind direction, short forecast, and a detailed forecast
 - **Data problems:** The API documentation did not clearly define the rate limits.

 ### 3. Global Airport Database 📍
 - **About:** This Global Airport Database provided location information on 9300 large and small airports all around the world.
-- **Need:** AviationStack API data did not include location information for flights.
-Another data source was needed to get detailed airport information.
+- **Need:** The AviationStack API data did not include location information for flights.
+Another data source was needed to get detailed airport information to be able to map flight locations.
 - **Data includes:** ICAO code, IATA code, airport name, country, city, latitude, longitude, altitude
 - **Data problems:** The website wasn’t clear on how frequently this data would be updated or how the data is maintained.
 It worked for this project, but long-term use would be affected when new airports are built.